 Opening the mid-back (Hug your body): Hug your body, placing the right hand on your left shoulder and left hand on your right shoulder.
 Breathe into the area between your shoulder blades.
 Exhaling brings the arms straight down, the palms facing each other.
 Stretch the fingers up, and on the next exhale, raise the elbows up to shoulder height.
 Hold for a few breaths and then repeat on the other side.

 Back Exercise (Side Stretching): Hold chair with one hand.
 Stretch the other arm up and bend sideways.
 Hold on to the posture for 10-25 seconds and release.
 Come back to the starting position and repeat on the other side.
 Repeat it thrice.

 Ardhamatsyasana (Twisting the Torso): With the feet planted firmly in the ground and the thigh bones pressing into your chair, inhale to take your right leg up and cross it to the left side.
 Place your right hand straight on the chair.
-Hold your knee with left hand and press on the abdomen while exhaling.
+Hold your knee with the left hand and press on the abdomen while exhaling.
 Inhale to take it up and exhale to bring it down.
 Repeat it with the other leg as well.
 Remember to keep breathing slowly and deeply as you twist.

-Leg Exercise: While standing place your one leg on chair and stretch your toes hamstring muscle by pulling your toes in.
+Leg Exercise: While standing place your one leg on the chair and stretch your toes hamstring muscle by pulling your toes in.
 While inhaling takes both your legs up and exhaling bend forward keeping your back straight.
-Try to hold your toes with both the hands.
+Try to hold your toes with both hands.
 Hold for 20 seconds.
 Inhaling come up.
-Repeat it with other side as well.
+Repeat it with the other side as well.